-The vehicle can be easily integrated into the unmanned mine countermeasures systems (UMCMS) and can be associated with USVs and mine disposal vehicles (MDVs), including K-STER C and SEASCAN MK2.
+The vehicle can be easily integrated into unmanned mine countermeasures systems (UMCMS) and associated with USVs and mine disposal vehicles (MDVs), including K-STER C and SEASCAN MK2.

-The A-9M AUV features a range of payloads to serve multiple mission requirements.
-It is equipped with an advanced side-scan sonar that offers a high degree of accuracy in detection and classification of mines.
+The A9-M AUV features a range of payloads to serve multiple mission requirements.
+It is equipped with an advanced side-scan sonar that offers a high degree of accuracy in the detection and classification of mines.

 The sonar uses 455kHz, 900kHz or 600kHz dual simultaneous frequencies.
 The across-track resolution of the sonar is 2.4cm, while the horizontal beam width is 0.34º.
-The swath range offered by the sonar is approximately 2x 150m at 455kHz and 2x 75m at 900kHz.
+The swath range offered by the sonar is approximately 2bx 150m at 455kHz and 2bx 75m at 900kHz.